neilabdev/NEIApplicationConfig/README.md

 Upon loading, the application will ALWAYS load *ApplicationConfig.plist*, and optionally *ApplicaitonConfig.debug.plist* if the **DEBUG** macro is enabled, and *ApplicationConfig.simulator.plist* if the application is running in the simulator.

-Using this method, a released application will only utilize *ApplicationConfig.plist*, as it is neither being *debuged*, nor is it running in the *simulator*, and if its being debugged on a device, both *ApplicationConfig.plist* and *ApplicationConfig.debug.plist* will be loaded and merged.
+Using this method, a released application will only utilize *ApplicationConfig.plist*, as it is neither being *debugged*, nor is it running in the *simulator*, and if its being debugged on a device, both *ApplicationConfig.plist* and *ApplicationConfig.debug.plist* will be loaded and merged, while *ApplicationConfig.simulator.plist* will be utilized if executing within the simulator.

+#### Bundle Overrides

+In addition to the aformentioned load orders, each configuration may include a bundle identifier as a key, whose value must be a dictionary for overriding purposes, which will subsequently be added to the root of the merged application configuration.
+This allows developers to target specific bundle configurations, such as Beta, Adhoc, etc, which may be needed to point to different backing server, such as staging.

+For example, you want to test new enhancements to be released which should point to a staging server instead of production.
+You may therefore add *com.myapp.beta.AppName* key whose dictionary contains keys which point to the corresponding web service urls, etc.

-### Utilization
+### Integration

 *NEIApplicationConfig* may always use static singleton method *defaults()* to get the default/merged configuration, or assign the defaults to a variable *config* which will be used to reference configuration.